 Forecast predicts Midwest tornadoes, wildfires in Texas

-There are 1 comment on the Valley Morning Star story from 9 hrs ago, titled Forecast predicts Midwest tornadoes, wildfires in Texas.
-In it, Valley Morning Star reports that:
+There are 1 comment on the Powhatan Today story from 15 hrs ago, titled Forecast predicts Midwest tornadoes, wildfires in Texas.
+In it, Powhatan Today reports that:

 |